Customized Corporate Volunteer Engagement

 Calm-Down Kits for Classrooms, estimated budget: $3,000 “Calm-down kits” are small boxes or bags that contain a variety of items that a child can interact with—either alone or with a teacher’s assistance—to help them focus their mental energies, allowing them to de-escalate from a high-anxiety or emotional state.
 Volunteers can assemble the kits as well as create personalized, encouraging messages to go into each kit.

-Partner Site Projects service projects at a nonprofits or school.
+Partner Site Projects service projects at a nonprofits or schools.
 Locations can be at multiple sites, depending on the number volunteers.
 Examples include:

-School Transformation projects are excellent choice for large groups, multiple different service projects that all take place at the same time at a single school site.
+School Transformation projects are an excellent choice for large groups and can accommodate multiple, simultaneous service projects at a single school.
 Projects can include: outdoor landscape improvements, creation of outside study and social areas, interior painting, cleaning and/or organizing classrooms.

 Mission-Specific projects include sorting and organizing donations (food bank, diaper bank,) assistance with special campaigns and projects, hosting special events (parties, socials) for clients, improving housing for clients (Whole Man Ministry, Habitat for Humanity of Forsyth County.)